oroinc/documentation/commerce/cloud/onboarding.rst

 Connect to the OroCloud Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Add VPN config file from the email sent by OroCloud support to your VPN client configuration.
-Please refer to the Open VPN HowTo manual for more detailed instructions
+1. Add VPN config file from the email sent by OroCloud support to your :ref:`VPN client configuration <cloud_connect_vpn>`.

 2. Provide the username and the password specified in Oro Identity Portal.